sopherapps/hymns-api/README.md

 ### Other Design Decisions

 - Each translation has its own scdb database, for scalability.
-  The name of the database is `f'{language}-dump.scdb'`
 - The `user` records are in their own scdb database, for scalability.
 - Access to different databases is done concurrently, for more speed.
 - All business logic is put in appropriate services in the `services` folder